 Watch for signs of illness and infection

-If you get sick while traveling, it will most likely be a stomach virus, a cold or the flu.
+If you get sick while traveling, it will most likely be a stomach virus like norovirus, a cold or the flu.
 Usually, treatment involves drinking lots of water, rest and taking care of your symptoms.
 But it’s also a good idea to keep an eye out for signs of infection such as high fever, chills, headache and fatigue.

 What causes infection?

 Some ways to be exposed to infectious agents while traveling are: